Wine Labels (Part 5)

 produced in America.

 Beaujolais" confused the public for a many years.
-While the couplet is easy for non-French-speaking
+While this nom de plume is easy for non-French-speaking

 Americans to pronounce and seems both poetic and

 romantic, there is no wine grape variety by this name.

 The variety required by the French AC to be grown in the

 Beaujolais region is called Gamay Noir.

 Ampelographers determined that the variety which grows in California and previously thought to be Gamay Noir is actually Valdiguié.
 Adding to the confusing mire, clones of

 Beaujolais".
 No California wine labels bearing the name